-We are independent of government and political parties.
+We are a think tank and charity, independent of government and political parties.

 By bringing together experts from all backgrounds, we conceive ambitious and informed ideas which secure political commitments to improve our democracy, public services and economy.

 We provide platforms for debate, opportunities for people to make their voices heard and agenda-setting research.
 We are funded by our members, income from our events and training sessions, and supported by trusts, foundations and other funding bodies.
 We are a proud Living Wage employer.